RRothfeld/NeverEver/README.md

 	virtualenv==12.0.7
 	virtualenv-clone==0.2.5
 	virtualenvwrapper==4.3.2

-To install the application you must first configure your virtualenv with the above set up.
-The following commands will allow you to import the above pip setup:
+The can also find the pip-requirements.txt file within our repository.
+Once all pip requirements are met and python 2.7.5 is installed, you are ready to activate our application.
+To do so, you must first configure your virtualenv with the above set up.
+Download the web application and unzip the file in a local folder of your choosing.
+Afterwards, start a terminal and navigate to the used folder.
+Afterwards, execute the following command within the downloaded folder as to allow you to import the pip setup and start the actual application:

-	pip install -r /path/to/requirements.txt
+	pip install -r pip-requirements.txt

-Once installed in your virtual environment, **delete any existing migrations** and issue the following commands
+Once pip is set up and Django working, issue the following commands:

 	python manage.py makemigrations neverever
 	python manage.py migrate